 The best place for your child’s regular care is with their GP, paediatrician or other health care provider.
 If your child is experiencing general health complaints such as a cough or sore throat or needs to receive a general health check-up, we encourage you to see your local health care provider closer to home.

 If you think your child’s condition is immediately urgent, please call 000 for an ambulance.

 Your local Emergency Department can manage most problems.
-To find you local ED, visit NSW Health's Emergency Department Website
+To find your local ED, visit NSW Health's Emergency Department Website